jmcameron/attachments/README.md

 ## Requirements

-Joomla 4.0+ ; the extensions is also compatible with Joomla 5.0+ and Joomla 6.0+
+Joomla 6.0+ : The plugin that needs to be enable has full name "Behaviour - Backward Compatibility 6" Joomla 5.0+ : the extensions is also compatible with Joomla 6.0+

 ## Translations